ridewing/custom-directory/README.md

 - Favorites
 - Customizable settings with filetype filters
 - Rightclick menu for quick access of "Show in Finder", "Add to favorites" and "Hide type"
+- Quick search

+## Search feature
+- Just start typing to search
+- Use arrow keys or tab key to navigate results
+- Press enter key to open
+- Use ESC key och backspace to clear search

 ##Installation
 - Place complete application in a folder called "customDirectory" in root of your www folder.
 (Or whatever folder you would like to use it in)